The Saga of Go Dependency Management

 Our goal for the first iteration is a tool that’s minimal, but covers the fundamental requirements.
 The spec doc has a much more detailed picture of what we believe that entails, but here are some highlights:

-• Designating releases (via VCS tags) for importable code will become the norm
+- Designating releases (via VCS tags) for importable code will become the norm

-• SemVer will be the standard we follow for release numbering
+- SemVer will be the standard we follow for release numbering

-• Projects (roughly, repositories) will be the unit of versioning; all packages from a given project will have to be at the same version
+- Projects (roughly, repositories) will be the unit of versioning; all packages from a given project will have to be at the same version

-• Dependencies will be “flattened” - only one version of a given import path allowed per vendor/ tree; vendor/ dirs that were committed to upstream deps will be stripped out
+- Dependencies will be “flattened” - only one version of a given import path allowed per

-• The tool will use a “two-file system” - a manifest that describes constraints, and a lock that describes a precisely reproducible build
+is a choice left to the user/team, but doing so will no longer have harmful downstream effects - The tool will use a “two-file system” - a manifest that describes constraints, and a lock that describes a precisely reproducible build

 Because we see this as merely the first phase of work, the committee has punted on some significant issues.
 “Punted” here means that we’ve considered each of these areas, but all we’re doing now is writing the tool in a way that minimally constrains our options:

-• Any changes to how GOPATH works (the tool will operate entirely within the confines of vendor as it exists today)
+works (the tool will operate entirely within the confines ofvendor

-• A central packaging registry (a la npm)
+as it exists today) - A central packaging registry (a la npm)

-• Use metadata from other tools where possible (this is a toss-up, we may actually need it in the first iteration)
+supports today - Use metadata from other tools where possible (this is a toss-up, we may actually need it in the first iteration)

-The committee’s goal is for this tool to be distributed as part of the standard go toolchain.
+toolchain.
 But it would be horribly unwise to make anything official without having solidly kicked the tires beforehand.
 Thus, we expect there to be at least six months from when we feel the basic requirements of the new tool have been met, to when it becomes part of the Go toolchain.

 A single dependency management tool is the most important step to healing a fractured ecosystem.
 This is why it’s important both that the tool be official, and that it’s capable of replacing existing community tools.
 Now, deprecating community tools in favor of the new tool will, necessarily, be a choice for each tool’s author.
 But there’s general consensus amongst existing tool authors that deprecation in favor of an official tool is ideal.
 It’ll still be a delicate process, of course, but we’re doing everything we know how to avoid making the problem worse.